Keeping Our Community Safe

 As of January 2023, NHC only carries Pfizer vaccine offerings and the Moderna bivalent booster for children six months to five years old.

 Primary Two-Dose Series

 NHC offers COVID-19 vaccines to everyone six months and older.
-These vaccines are safe and effective, given as a two-dose primary series, and given three to four weeks apart, depending on the vaccine brand.
+These vaccines are safe and effective, given as a two-dose primary series, and given four weeks apart.

-Updated bivalent boosters are available to patients five and older who received their last vaccine at least two months ago or at least three months after a COVID-19 infection.
+Updated bivalent boosters are available to patients six months and older who received their last vaccine at least two months ago or at least three months after a COVID-19 infection.

 Additional vaccine doses are strongly recommended for those six months and older who have undergone solid organ transplants or are seriously immunocompromised.
 Third dose vaccines are offered 28 days after the completion of their primary two-dose series, and fourth dose vaccines are available for those 12 and older who received their third dose at least three months ago.

 NHC can help you determine what vaccinations you are eligible to receive based on your age and current state of wellness.

 If you are experiencing any of the following symptoms, seek emergency medical care immediately and do not wait for an appointment: trouble breathing, persistent pain or pressure in the chest, inability to wake or stay awake, or pale, gray, or blue lips.